justinmahar/react-ig-embed/README.md

 ## How It Works

-This component relies on the Instagram embed script, which is loaded once to `window` by the `IGEmbed` component using [React Helmet](https://github.com/nfl/react-helmet).
+This component relies on the [Instagram embed script](https://www.instagram.com/embed.js), which is loaded once to `window` by the `IGEmbed` component using [React Helmet](https://github.com/nfl/react-helmet).

-The `IGEmbed` component uses the embed HTML provided by Instagram when selecting "Embed" on any public posts.
-This HTML uses a `blockquote` element with the class name `instagram-media`.
+The `IGEmbed` component uses the HTML provided by Instagram when selecting the "Embed" option on any public post.
+This HTML contains a `blockquote` element with the class name `instagram-media`.

 Once the component renders, an effect is called to process the embed.

 The function `window.instgrm.Embeds.process()` is called (only if it exists), which is Instagram's embed processor.
-This will scan the DOM for elements with this class name and perform the embed for you.
+This will scan the DOM for elements with the `instagram-media` class name and perform the embed for you.

 Be mindful that the embed happens in the DOM outside of the React ecosystem, so React has no idea the contents have changed.